Devastating bowlers put Australia in command

 |World Test Championship final, The Oval (day two of five):

-|Australia469 (Head 163, Smith 121; Siraj 4-108)
+|Australia 469 (Head 163, Smith 121; Siraj 4-108)

-|India151-5 (Jadeja 48)
+|India 151-5 (Jadeja 48)

 |India are 318 runs behind